KyawHtetWin/Bangladesh-Flood-Prediction/README.md

 # FloodGuard: Integrating Rainfall Time Series and GIS Data for Flood Prediction and Waterbody Forecasting in Bangladesh

 ## Project Overview
-This repository is a collection of my contributions to a Bangladesh local chapter at Omdena working to build forecast models to assist the local flood management efforts [(Project Page)](https://omdena.com/chapter-challenges/floodguard-integrating-rainfall-time-series-and-gis-data-for-flood-prediction-and-waterbody-forecasting-in-bangladesh/).
+This repository is a collection of my contributions to a Bangladesh local chapter at Omdena working to build forecast models to assist the local flood management efforts [(Omdena Project Page)](https://omdena.com/chapter-challenges/floodguard-integrating-rainfall-time-series-and-gis-data-for-flood-prediction-and-waterbody-forecasting-in-bangladesh/).

 ## Contribution Summary